 One particular way scammers try to trick consumers is by including an attachment titled “Tax Transcript,” though it could go by other names as well.
 The key here is to remember that the IRS won’t reach out to you via email.
 The only way the IRS will try to get in touch with you is via snail mail.

 This one specifically targets companies’ payroll and human resources departments.
 The scheme works like this: Criminals send an email impersonating a company’s CEO or other executive officer to that organization’s payroll or HR professionals asking for personal information about employees.

-According to the IRS, which issued a warning about this scam in January, criminals will request items like employee names, Social Security numbers and income data.
-The scammers will then try to file fraudulent tax returns in order to receive refunds.
+According to the IRS, which issued a warning about this scam in January, criminals will request items like employee names, Social Security numbers, and income data.
+The scammers will then try to file fraudulent tax returns using the victims’ information in order to receive their refunds.

 According to a report by Sophos’ Naked Security Blog, Snap, Inc. fell for this exact scam back in 2016.

 According to Wired, the security firm Lookout has come across a number of websites masquerading as the homepages for Intuit’s Turbotax and Quickbooks.
 The idea here is to record a victim’s username and password or their Social Security number in some cases.